1212Prajwol-Pdl/RMG-Py/documentation/source/users/rmg/installation/anacondaUser.rst

    **When prompted to append Anaconda to your PATH, select or type Yes**.
 Install the Anaconda folder inside your home directory (typically ``/home/YourUsername/`` in Linux and ``/Users/YourUsername`` in Mac).
 When prompted, you do not need to install Microsoft VSCode (but feel free to if you are looking for a lightweight IDE).

 #.
+For MacOS users only, download and install the latest macOS julia from here: <https://julialang.org/downloads/>.
+Then add julia to PATH by running:

+    rm -f /usr/local/bin/julia
+    ln -s /Applications/Julia-\*/Contents/Resources/julia/bin/julia /usr/local/bin/julia

+Note that this julia install will not respect conda environmental boundaries this means only one conda environment can be linked to it at a time.
+For linux users julia will be installed automatically.

+#.
 Install both RMG and the RMG-database binaries through the terminal.
 Dependencies will be installed automatically.
 It is safest to make a new conda environment for RMG and its dependencies.
 Type the following command into the terminal to create the new environment named 'rmg_env' containing the latest stable version of the RMG program and its database. ::

     conda create -c defaults -c rmg -c rdkit -c cantera -c pytorch -c conda-forge --name rmg_env rmg rmgdatabase